simondlevy/Hackflight-VREP/README.md

 Hackflight-Sim is a cross-platform flight simulator using the
 <a href="https://github.com/simondlevy/Hackflight">Hackflight</a> firmware.
+The idea is to test new firmware in simulation before depolying it on an actual flight controller.
 Originally part of the Hackflight repository, Hackflight-Sim was broken off into its own repository because of its much larger size.

 Hackflight-Sim currently works with only the V-REP simulation tools, but work is underway to get it working with the more realistic